ballerina-platform/ballerina-spec/beps/tool-scan/1496-in-source-scan-suppression.md

 - **Expiring suppressions**, with a review date that turns the suppression back into a finding once passed.
 The highest-value governance addition, and deferred only because it cannot ship until someone owns the policy question of what expiry does — break the build, or report.
 - **Structured justification fields** — a ticket reference, an approver, a review date — replacing free text where a team wants them enforced rather than conventional.
+- **Per-rule exemption from the justification requirement**, for teams that want a reason on security findings but not on maintainability ones.
 - **An aggregated suppression report.** A convenience view over data already present in the SARIF output, so nothing is blocked without it.
 - **Stale directives reported as a finding** rather than a warning, so suppression hygiene can be gated on.
 Deferred until the gate exists, since a gate is what a team would act on it with.
 - **An option to list suppressed findings on the console**, if the divergence between the console listing and the saved report proves unhelpful in practice.